 What is 1440p?

-1440p is named for the height, in pixels, of the resolution.
-1440p has a resolution of 2560×1440 and 1080p has a resolution of 1920×1080 resolution hence their names.
-The number “p” indicates whether the resolution is progressive or interlaced which would be demarcated with an “I”.
-Progressive is the better resolution as it gives a higher quality picture thanks to the fact that it pains all lines constantly as opposed to interlaced which only paints in alternating frames, this is what causes the “flicker” on older CRT monitors.
+“1440p” refers to the height of the display in pixels, with a resolution of 2560×1440 compared to 1920×1080 with 1080p.
+The letter “p” indicates whether the resolution is progressive or interlaced, which would be demarcated with an “I”.
+Progressive is the better resolution, as it provides a higher quality picture thanks to the fact that it displays all lines constantly as opposed to interlaced which only displays in alternating frames.
+This is what causes the “flicker” on older CRT monitors.

 If you’re looking to buy the best 1440p monitor, we have reviewed the top 10 available in 2021.

 1440p is also often called QHD or Quad High Definition and it was meant to succeed 1080p or Full High Definition, but it has quickly been superseded by 4K.
 It is also referred to as WQHD or Wide Quad HD, which refers to the 16:9 aspect ratio it offers.